Partner Orientation vs Objective Orientation

 I’ve been hesitating to make this analogy, but excessive Objective Orientation makes your relationships with your climbing partners into casual hookups.
 You’re both there out of convenience, and while you enjoy the experience, it isn’t necessarily building to anything more.
 Eventually you part ways, and there isn’t a real relationship to keep alive.

 How many climbing partners do you have that you don’t see outside of climbing?
-We can form strong trauma bonds when we face adversity in the mountains together, but making a point of actually spending time together in town, outside of climbing, can help build lasting relationships.
+We can form strong trauma bonds when we face adversity in the mountains together.
+But, making a point of actually spending time together in town, outside of climbing, can help build lasting relationships.
 Bonus points if you manage to spend time together talking about your actual lives, not just your next climbing trip.

 Power Dynamics